AtelierFerrohenge/card/README.md

 # card

 Next Priorities:
-	Design hand class and functionality
+	Design and implement playing zones with playing style functionality Such as face down, positions, etc.
-		Add per-player visibility array/dict and make all players always able to see their own hands (As default behavior that can be overridden by the user) Add a testing "draw" button
+		Also restrictions on card type and effects to owned cards May consider adding this to Group itself
+	Add a testing "draw" button
 	Make methods in abstract classes virtual or abstract so they can be overridden